TutorialRAGLLMsVector DatabasesAI BasicsLangChainAI for beginners

 Install Python libs next:

-pip install sentence-transformers faiss-cpu torch pypdf2 ollama
+pip install sentence-transformers faiss-cpu torch pypdf ollama

 • sentence-transformers: For embeddings.